ChrisMichaelPerezSantiago/covid19/README.md

 ---

+# 🐛 COVID-19 Puerto Rico Data

+*Data provided by the [Puerto Rico Institute of Statistics](https://estadisticas.pr/en/covid-19), based on official data provided by the Puerto Rico Department of Health.*

+*Data at the following [URL](./EstatidistcasPuertoRico/README.md)*

+---

 ## <img src="https://img.icons8.com/color/48/000000/paypal.png"> **Donations**
 COVID19 API is an open source project licensed by MIT with continuous development.
 If you want me to continue maintaining this library and you are interested in continuing to use it, you can help me with a monetary help in the following link: